Remarks on symmetric fusion categories of low rank in positive characteristic: Introduction

 \subsection{Acknowledgments}

 I am deeply grateful to my advisor Victor Ostrik for suggesting this project, providing insightful advice in how to approach the proofs of the main results, and for his numerous comments that made the exposition of this work much clearer.
+I also thank the referees for carefully reading this work and for their many helpful suggestions.